 Planting Ninebark in Pots

 Ninebark shrubs can be planted anytime during the growing season, but do best when planted in the spring.
 Choose a location that will get full to partial sun each day.
 There will be more flowering if the shrub gets more sun.
 Select a dwarf variety of Ninebark which will reach about 3 to 4 feet in height and spread.
 A large container with drainage holes is recommended, as you will want to allow the plant room to grow.
-Consider a container that is 16-24 feet wide and deep.
-Resin containers are a great choice as they are light-weight, weatherproof, and durable.
+Consider a container that is at least 24 inches wide and deep.
+Resin containers are a great choice as they are lightweight, weatherproof, and durable.
 Avoid terra cotta, ceramic, or clay pots as they can crack and crumble.

 Best Soil For Ninebark in Pots